DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

 6. 2026 watchpoints#

-- Removal of the "occasional seller" exemption under study for the 2027 Finance Act — the 30/€2,000 thresholds may disappear.
+- Possible removal of the "occasional seller" exemption under study for the 2027 Finance Act — the 30 transactions / €2,000 thresholds for goods sellers may disappear.

 Closing thoughts#

-DAC 7 is not "one more accounting filing" — it is a paradigm shift transferring the tax traceability of third-party sellers to the platforms themselves. €50,000 fines per missing return and looming joint liability make compliance non-negotiable.
+DAC 7 is not "one more accounting filing": it is a paradigm shift that transfers to the platforms the burden of fiscal traceability of third-party sellers.
+The €50,000 fines per missing return and the looming joint-liability exposure make compliance non-negotiable.

 Frequently asked questions